Automating-GIS-processes/site/source/course-info/course-info.rst

 .. admonition:: Contact teaching for University of Helsinki students

-    Please note that access to zoom, slack and CSC notebooks is only available for students in Finnish higher education institutes.
+    Please note that access to Zoom, Slack and CSC notebooks is only available for students in Finnish higher education institutes.
     Recorded lessons and course materials are available for everyone interested via these websites and on YouTube.